Olaminiyi/CONTINOUS-INTEGRATION-PIPELINE-FOR-TOOLING-WEBSITE/README.md

 # CONTINOUS-INTEGRATION-PIPELINE-FOR-TOOLING-WEBSITE
-# This project is a DevOps project
+# This project is a DevOps project.